- Criminal Justice

 Others are willing to spend a little more time in the classroom in order to earn their associate or bachelor’s degree and have the opportunity to pursue a wider range of potential jobs upon graduation.

-With a Business Management program that’s offered at the diploma, associate degree, and bachelor’s degree level, Daymar College is well-equipped to prepare graduates for the field of business, finance, management, and administration.
+With a Business Management program that’s offered at the associate degree and bachelor’s degree level, Daymar College is well-equipped to prepare graduates for the field of business, finance, management, and administration.

-Our Business Management diploma program lays the groundwork for administrative office positions, with potential to grow your career even further as you continue to learn and gain experience.
-Full-time students can completed the program in 12 months, and all course credits earned are applicable to both the Associate of Science and Bachelor of Science degree programs.
+Our Business Management program lays the groundwork for administrative office positions, with potential to grow your career even further as you continue to learn and gain experience.
+Full-time students can completed the program in 18 months, and with our Associate of Science in Business Management degree program, we broaden your experience both with practical business theory and software applications, as well as general education courses that help students develop soft skills like communication and critical thinking.
+All credits from the associate degree can be applied to the bachelor’s degree as well.

 You’ll take courses like:

-The Business Management Bachelor of Science degree program at Daymar prepares students for a wider range of entry-level careers in business by introducing management techniques, leadership concepts, and best practices of operating organizations of every size.
+The Business Management Bachelor of Science degree program offered through Online Programs prepares students for a wider range of entry-level careers in business by introducing management techniques, leadership concepts, and best practices of operating organizations of every size.

 The program includes all coursework from the Associate Degree Program in addition to what is listed below, and full-time students can complete it in 36 months.